Niandra LaDes and Usually Just a T-Shirt

 Niandra LaDes and Usually Just a T-Shirt is the debut album by the American musician John Frusciante, released on November 22, 1994, by American Recordings.

 Frusciante was previously a member of the Red Hot Chili Peppers, but left in 1992 after he became overwhelmed by their newfound popularity.
 He became severely depressed, developed a serious drug addiction, and isolated himself in his home to record music.

-Niandra LaDes and Usually Just a T-Shirt combines avant-garde and stream-of-consciousness styles, with guitar, piano and effects on a four-track recorder.
-It was met with confusion and a mixed response from fans and critics, and sold 15,000 copies by 1996.
-Two years later, Frusciante rehabilitated and rejoined the Red Hot Chili Peppers.
+Niandra LaDes and Usually Just a T-Shirt combines avant-garde and stream-of-consciousness styles, with guitar, piano and effects all recorded on an inexpensive four-track home recorder.
+The album was met with confusion and a mixed response from fans and critics, and sold 15,000 copies by 1996.
+Two years later, Frusciante rejoined the Red Hot Chili Peppers after a period of addiction treatment.

 Background

 Frusciante joined the Red Hot Chili Peppers in 1988 at the age of 18, and released his first album with the group, Mother's Milk, the following year.
 The follow-up album, Blood Sugar Sex Magik, was recorded in an empty mansion where the band decided to live for the duration of recording.
 Frusciante adapted well to the environment, and often spent his time alone painting, listening to music, and recording songs that would eventually make up the first half of the album, Niandra LaDes.
 Blood Sugar Sex Magik was released on September 24, 1991, and was an instant success.
 The album peaked at number three in the U.S. and went on to sell more than thirteen million copies worldwide.
 Soon after the album's release, Frusciante became overwhelmed by the band's newfound popularity.
 He felt that the Red Hot Chili Peppers were too famous, and wished they were still playing small nightclubs like they were before he had joined.
 During Blood Sugar Sex Magik's promotional tour, Frusciante began using heroin and cocaine heavily.
 He and vocalist Anthony Kiedis often argued before and after performances.
 According to Kiedis, Frusciante purposely sabotaged the Saturday Night Live performance of "Under the Bridge" by playing the wrong intro for the song and out of key.
 He quit during the Japanese leg of their world tour in 1992.